percevalw/metanno/docs/tutorials/run-quaero-explorer.md

 #### 2) Check unique entity IDs

-The [Table][pret.ui.metanno.Table] component requires unique IDs for each row.
+The [Table][metanno.ui.Table] component requires unique IDs for each row.
 We check if the entity IDs are unique and raise an error if not, or deduplicate them automatically.

 ```python
 --8<-- "examples/quaero.py:unicity"